Hattix.co.uk PC Hardware Collection

 Trend's "Power Packet" utility (mirrored here, version 7.1.15) is a GUI atop of WinPCap and gives options for things like VLAN tagging and encryption setup.
 Default encryption settings are not secure and can be sniffed on by neighbours or attackers on the same circuit from quite some distance.
 Don't bother hunting for new firmware, version 5.3.5317 is the latest (and only) version widely known.

 Inside is a fairly simple setup, the AR1540 HomePlug AV2 controller with AR8035A gigabit ethernet transceiver (PHY), Etrontech SDRAM, a Cosmo 1010 optoisolator and a small SMPS, made up of mains capacitor, inductor, transformer and Power Integrations' TNY284DG SMPS controller.
-I haven't reverse engineered the layout, but it seems like a simple LC tank.
+I haven't reverse engineered the SMPS layout, but it seems like a simple LC tank.

 After buying Atheros, Qualcomm renamed the AR1540 to the QCA7450.
 Atheros, like with most of its microcontroller-requiring products, used an ARM11 core to run the system.
 The later QCA7500 introduced MIMO capability, which was sort of the point of HomePlug AV2 over HomePlug AV!